BDBC-KG-NLP/AMT_SIT_WWW2020/README.md

 # AMT-SIT

-Dataset and code for our WWW 2020 paper "Anchored Model Transfer and Soft Instance Transfer for Cross-Task Cross-Domain Learning: A Study Through Aspect-Level Sentiment Classification"
+Code and dataset for our WWW 2020 paper "Anchored Model Transfer and Soft Instance Transfer for Cross-Task Cross-Domain Learning: A Study Through Aspect-Level Sentiment Classification"

+You can download the paper via: [[Github]](paper.pdf).

+## Abstract

+Supervised learning relies heavily on readily available labelled data to infer an effective classification function.
+However, proposed methods under the supervised learning paradigm are faced with the scarcity of labelled data within domains, and are not generalized enough to adapt to other tasks.
+Transfer learning has proved to be a worthy choice to address these issues, by allowing knowledge to be shared across domains and tasks.
+In this paper, we propose two transfer learning methods Anchored Model Transfer (AMT) and Soft Instance Transfer (SIT), which are both based on multi-task learning, and account for model transfer and instance transfer, and can be combined into a common framework.
+We demonstrate the effectiveness of AMT and SIT for aspect-level sentiment classification showing the competitive performance against baseline models on benchmark datasets.
+Interestingly, we show that the integration of both methods AMT+SIT achieves state-of-the-art performance on the same task.

 ## Requirement